lukacs-m/SimplyPersist/README.md

 ## Installation

-To integrate `PersistenceService` into your Xcode project using Swift Package Manager, follow these steps:
+To integrate `SimplyPersist` into your Xcode project using Swift Package Manager, follow these steps:

 1. Open your project in Xcode.
 2. Select `File` > `Swift Packages` > `Add Package Dependency`.
-3. Enter the following repository URL: `https://github.com/your-repo/PersistenceService.git`
+3. Enter the following repository URL: `https://github.com/lukacs-m/SimplyPersist`
 4. Follow the prompts to complete the integration.

 ## Usage